todiadiyatmo/bash-backup-rotation-script/README.md

 ###Bash Backup Rotation Script

 ###Description
-This script allow you to create a rotation backup for your files and mysql database.
+This script allows you to create a backup rotation for your files and mysql database.
 The backup target can be local or remote (FTP).

-The script has 3 `backup type`
+The script has 3 backup types

 - Daily backup
 - Weekly backup (default : perform every sixth day of the week)
 - Monthly backup (default : perform every first day of the month)

-This script allows you to customize the where to backup of each `backup type`.
+This script allows you to customize where to backup each `backup type`.
 For example you can choose to do daily and weekly backup on local machine and monthly backup on a FTP server.

 Each type of backup will have a backup retention(copy).
 The default retention for every type of backup can be configured.